Revenue Recognition Rules for SuiteBilling

 Default Usage

-You can change the names of these default revenue recognition rules but not their settings.
-The default values for these fields are listed in the following table.
+You can rename these default revenue recognition rules, but you can't change their settings.
+The default values for these fields are in the following table.
 For more information about the revenue recognition rules, see Revenue Recognition Rules.

 Revenue Recognition Rule